-Greenlight Capital, Och-Ziff, Goldman and Citadel declined to comment.
-A representative for SAC was not immediately available.
+Greenlight Capital, Och-Ziff, and Citadel declined to comment.
+Representatives for Goldman and SAC were not immediately available.

 The case is In re: Lehman Brothers Holdings Inc, U.S. Bankruptcy Court, Southern District of New York, No. 08-13555.
 (Reporting by Emily Chasan; editing by Andre Grenon)